Stroke Service

 BAT CONSULTS FOR DAY TEAM

 The PGY-4 resident will be the first person to break away from rounds to evaluate BAT cases (NOT PGY-2 OR KIM) from 7 AM - 11 AM.
-The PGY-4 is communicate directly with the BAT fellow/attending regarding treatment eligibility.
+The PGY-4 is to communicate directly with the BAT fellow/attending regarding treatment eligibility.
 This will allow the PGY-2 and Kim to complete inpatient rounds with the attending and implement orders/facilitate discharges.

 If there are multiple cases occurring at the same time, the sequence will be: